Dr. Dale Herl

 Before joining the Independence School District, Dr. Herl served as superintendent of schools in Burrton, Kansas.
 The district was one of two nationwide chosen as a model school district by the Department of Education because of its stellar academic growth.
 Dr. Herl began his career in education as a high school math teacher and coach in the Little River School District in Kansas, before taking a job as principal in the Greeley County School District.

 Dr. Herl received his bachelor’s degree in mathematics education from the University of Nebraska-Kearney.
 He went on to earn his master’s in educational administration from Fort Hays State University and received his doctorate from Wichita State.
 He is an active member in the Rotary and Lions Club of Independence and is on the Centerpoint Hospital Board of Directors and ISD Foundation Board.
 Dr. Herl and his wife Becky have four children.
-His oldest daughter is in college and his younger three children all attend ISD schools.
+His two younger children currently attend ISD schools.
 Dr. Herl says he loves the opportunity to impact the lives of children each and every day, “Education is the greatest and most rewarding profession there is and I’m proud to have the opportunity to lead the Independence School District.”